What will you do in Guild?

 Who should apply?

 You should!
-Guild is open to women who are freshmen and sophomores at UIC (no matter what your major) and women who are students in Chicago-area community colleges.
+Guild is open to women (cis and trans) and nonbinary individuals who are freshmen and sophomores at UIC or students in Chicago-area community colleges.
+You can be enrolled in any major or minor — or have not even decided on a major yet.

 If you are curious about technology and coding, and if you want to join a supportive community of women who are also exploring tech, Guild may be for you.
 We will post a link here when we start accepting applications for our next program, which will run from August 16 to 20, 2021.

 In the meantime, visit our Students page, fill in the “Get Involved” form, and we’ll get in touch.